seven5/seven5.github.io/art-summ.md

 Seven5 is so named because the author began work on it while living in Paris, France and all the postal codes for Paris begin with 75.

 ## Both sides of the wire

 In this article, we will focus most of our attention on the _client_ side of an application.
 In the past, one would have been forced to build this part in [Javascript](https://www.destroyallsoftware.com/talks/wat).
-The primary reason for this focus on the client side is that go on the server side is far more common, and far more commonly understood.
-The server portion is what most people expect a "go-based web toolkit" to be.
+The primary reason for this focus on the client side is that Go on the server side is far more common, and far more commonly understood.
+The server portion is what most people expect a "Go-based web toolkit" to be.

-To build go programs that run in a browser, they must be compiled to Javascript.
+To build Go programs that run in a browser, they must be compiled to Javascript.
 For this, Seven5 expects you to use the wonderful [Gopherjs](http://www.gopherjs.org) compiler.
-"It just works" is the perhaps the highest compliment you can give to a compiler, and that certainly applies here.
-It is a testament to its quality that this article won't even mention Gopherjs further, in the same way that it will not mention that the go compilation tools on the server ([6g](https://golang.org/cmd/6g/) and the like)--because _they just work_.
+"It just works" is perhaps the highest compliment you can give to a compiler, and that certainly applies here.
+It is a testament to its quality that this article won't even mention Gopherjs further, in the same way that it will not mention that the Go compilation tools on the server ([6g](https://golang.org/cmd/6g/) and the like)--because _they just work_.

 ## Modern